 Here’s an overview of the key Intercom features:

-- Reporting to track support team metrics like resolution time, CSAT, and AI vs. human performance.
+- Reporting dashboards that track resolution time, CSAT, and AI vs. human performance

 - Integrations through the Intercom App Store and connector tools to extend it capabilities